3 Mailing Methods to Add Flexibility and Cost-Savings to Your Mail Workflow

 In-House, Paperless and Outsourced Mailing - Which Mix Is Right for Your Business?

 Sending out mail.
 Seems pretty straightforward, right?

-However, when more than 70% of companies send out between 1,000 and 10,000 invoices a month your mail process can get a little bit more complicated.
+However, more than 70% of companies send out between 1,000 and 10,000 invoices a month, so the process can get a little bit more complicated.

-There are a lot of decisions you have to make regarding how your business sends out mail that can affect how quickly your business get paid, customer satisfaction, and your mailing expenses.
+There are a lot of decisions you have to make regarding how your business sends out mail that can affect your mailing expenses, customer satisfaction, and how quickly your business gets paid.

-To help you get started and understand all the different types of mail methods out there, we’ve outlined the three basic ways you can prepare and distribute your mail and the pros and cons of each.
-But don’t worry in the end we talk about how you don’t have to pick just one, it is easy to incorporate all three into your mailing process!
+We’ve outlined the three central ways you can prepare and distribute your mail, and the pros and cons of each.
+At the end of the article, we explain why you don’t have to pick just one.
+It is easy to incorporate all three into your mailing process!

 1. The In-House Mail Superstar